astral-sh/ruff/README.md

       --select <SELECT>
           Comma-separated list of rule codes to enable (or ALL, to enable all rules) --extend-select <EXTEND_SELECT>
-          Like --select, but adds additional error codes on top of the selected ones --ignore <IGNORE>
+          Like --select, but adds additional rule codes on top of the selected ones --ignore <IGNORE>
-          Comma-separated list of error codes to disable --extend-ignore <EXTEND_IGNORE>
+          Comma-separated list of rule codes to disable --extend-ignore <EXTEND_IGNORE>
-          Like --ignore, but adds additional error codes on top of the ignored ones --exclude <EXCLUDE>
+          Like --ignore, but adds additional rule codes on top of the ignored ones --exclude <EXCLUDE>
-          List of paths, used to exclude files and/or directories from checks --extend-exclude <EXTEND_EXCLUDE>
+          List of paths, used to omit files and/or directories from analysis --extend-exclude <EXTEND_EXCLUDE>
-          Like --exclude, but adds additional files and directories on top of the excluded ones --fixable <FIXABLE>
+          Like --exclude, but adds additional files and directories on top of those already excluded --fixable <FIXABLE>
-          List of error codes to treat as eligible for autofix.
+          List of rule codes to treat as eligible for autofix.
 Only applicable when autofix itself is enabled (e.g., via `--fix`)
       --unfixable <UNFIXABLE>
-          List of error codes to treat as ineligible for autofix.
+          List of rule codes to treat as ineligible for autofix.
 Only applicable when autofix itself is enabled (e.g., via `--fix`)
       --per-file-ignores <PER_FILE_IGNORES>
           List of mappings from file pattern to code to exclude --format <FORMAT>
-          Output serialization format for error messages [env: RUFF_FORMAT=] [possible values: text, json, junit, grouped, github, gitlab]
+          Output serialization format for violations [env: RUFF_FORMAT=] [possible values: text, json, junit, grouped, github, gitlab]
       --stdin-filename <STDIN_FILENAME>
           The name of the file when passing it through stdin --cache-dir <CACHE_DIR>